helloroos/livelihood_fullstack/README.md

 ## About the project

 Robinhodl is a *nearly* pixel perfect clone of the Robinhood website.
 The fullstack web app was built over two weeks as part of the App Academy bootcamp curriculum.

-Users can sign up or log in using a demo user functionality.
+It's built with Ruby on Rails and Postgres in the backend, and JavaScript/React, Redux, HTML and SCSS in the front.
+Robinhodl uses real time crypto-currency data from CoinGecko instead of traditional financial assets.

 ### CRUD